 Dedicated staffers are on hand to cater to your every need.
 Savour superb cuisine from your private chef and follow your personal tracking team into the wild in search of lions, leopards and buffaloes.
 You can expect thrilling day and night game drives but also guided walks and even boating during the summer season.
 At Luangwa Safari House, however, you don't even need to leave the comfort of your villa to see animals: relax by the pool and watch herds of elephants splash about in the lagoon and birds flit above you in the treetops.

 |Service||Fully Serviced by a team of staff|

 “An incredible experience - from the accommodation and food to the staff and service.
-Perfect for families or groups of friends travelling together.”Bonita Twigg, Africa Safari Expert
+Perfect for families or groups of friends travelling together.”Bonita Cronje, Africa Safari Expert

 Built around a frame of silvery, weathered leadwood tree trunks, Luangwa Safari House has been designed to reflect its wild setting.
 On entering through the villa's massive door, you find a double-volume living space that is open to the wilderness beyond.
 A beautiful 30-lamp metal chandelier designed by Matt Peacock takes centre stage in the living room and uniquely designed furnishings create a comfortable and stylish ambience.